PaddlePaddle/PaddleSleeve/AdvBox/README.md

       + BilateralFilter
       + PixelDeflection
       + JPEGCompression
-      + DCTCompress
+      + DCTCompression
-      + PCACompress
+      + PCACompression
       + GaussianNoise
       + SaltPepperNoise
       + ResizePadding
       + FeatureSqueezing
+    - `--target`
+    : target class.
+Default: -1.

-- A **[evaluation python script](#AdvBox/examples/imagenet_tutorial_fgsm_denoise.py)** uses the FGSM attack and the denoising method on the Mini-ImageNet dataset.
+-  **[tutorial python script](/AdvBox/examples/image_cls/mini_imagenet_evaluation_tool.py)** The FGSM attack is used on the Mini-ImageNet dataset and then denoised using the denoising method.
   - **Command-line parameters**
     - `--dataset_path`
-    : the path of the mini-imagenet dataset (.pkl), one can download the .pkl mini-imagenet dataset to the folder: AdvBox/examples/image_cls/input.
+    : the path of the mini-imagenet dataset (.pkl), one can download the .pkl mini-imagenet dataset to the folder: PaddleSleeve/AdvBox/examples/image_cls/input.
     - `--label_path`
-    : the path of the mini-imagenet label (.txt), one can download the put the label file to the folder: AdvBox/examples/image_cls/input.
-We provide the labels of the testing set:
+    : the path of the mini-imagenet label (.txt), one can download the put the label file to the folder: PaddleSleeve/AdvBox/examples/image_cls/input.
-      + input/mini_imagenet_test_labels.txt
     - `--mode`
     : dataset type, the 'train', 'test', or 'val' mode.
 Default 'test'.
     - `--method`